nathanpeck/ecs-patterns-vitepress/pattern/generate-task-definition-json-cli/index.md

 ---
-title: Create new ECS task definition revision
+title: Create new Elastic Container Service (ECS) task definition revision
 description: >-
   A bash script example showing how to create a new revision of an ECS task definition, with variables for image URI, and other values.
 image: cover.png